Coronial

 Contributing factors

-• Fragmented mental health and psychological health services with poor communication between teams
+• Fragmentation of mental health and psychological services

 Coroner's recommendations

-1. Department of Justice should ensure that Psychological Health Services (PHS) and prison mental health clinicians have reciprocal access to prisoner information stored in the EcHO system and PHS module of TOMS respectively
+1. Ensure Psychological Health Services (PHS) and prison mental health clinicians have reciprocal access to prisoner information stored in EcHO computer system and TOMS PHS module

-2. Department of Justice should review delivery of mental health and psychological health services at Hakea in light of recommendations from independent psychiatrist Dr B., including forming a project group with Department of Health to determine feasibility of DoH assuming responsibility for all prisoner health care (primary, psychiatric, psychological), and assessing appropriateness of adopting a multidisciplinary model led by a psychiatrist
+2. Review delivery of mental health and psychological services at Hakea Prison; form project group with Department of Health to determine feasibility of DoH assuming responsibility for prisoner health care (including primary, psychiatric, psychological care); assess adopting multidisciplinary model of mental and psychological health care led by psychiatrist with clear clinical governance

-3. Department of Justice should ensure all available medical, psychiatric and other reports and information relevant to a prisoner's care and treatment are freely available to treating mental health and psychological clinicians, and identify and remove any legislative, policy or other barriers preventing such access
+3. Ensure all available medical, psychiatric and other reports relevant to prisoner care and treatment are freely available to treating mental health and psychological clinicians; identify and remove legislative, policy or other barriers to access

-4. Department of Justice should ensure provisions of EMF-DIR-022 Operational debriefing are complied with, particularly ensuring personnel involved in critical incidents participate in immediate and formal debriefs and that lessons learned reports are disseminated to relevant staff
+4. Ensure compliance with EMF-DIR-022 Operational debriefing policy; ensure personnel involved in critical incidents participate in immediate and formal debriefs; disseminate lessons learned reports to relevant staff including those involved in emergency response skills

-5. Department of Justice should conduct review of number of mental health and psychological health clinicians at Hakea to determine adequacy of staffing, and redouble recruitment efforts for vacant positions while reviewing salary and benefits to attract qualified clinicians
+5. Conduct review of mental health and psychological health clinician staffing levels at Hakea Prison to determine adequacy; redouble recruitment efforts to fill vacant positions; review salary and other benefits with view to attracting appropriately qualified clinicians

 Full text